huggingface/Google-Cloud-Containers/containers/pytorch/inference/README.md

     ```

 > [!NOTE]
-> As `huggingface-inference-toolkit` is built to be fully compatible with Google Vertex AI, then we can also set the environment variables defined by Vertex AI such as `AIP_MODE=PREDICTION`, `AIP_HTTP_PORT`, `AIP_PREDICT_ROUTE`, `AIP_HEALTH_ROUTE`, and some more.
+> As `huggingface-inference-toolkit` is built to be fully compatible with Google Vertex AI, then you can also set the environment variables defined by Vertex AI such as `AIP_MODE=PREDICTION`, `AIP_HTTP_PORT`, `AIP_PREDICT_ROUTE`, `AIP_HEALTH_ROUTE`, and some more.
 To read about all the exposed environment variables in Vertex AI please check [Vertex AI Documentation - Custom container requirements for prediction](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements#aip-variables).

 ## Test

-Once the Docker container is running, we can start sending requests to the `/predict` endpoint which is the default endpoint exposed by the PyTorch Inference containers (unless overridden with `AIP_PREDICT_ROUTE` on build time).
+Once the Docker container is running, you can start sending requests to the `/predict` endpoint which is the default endpoint exposed by the PyTorch Inference containers (unless overridden with `AIP_PREDICT_ROUTE` on build time).

 ```bash
 curl 0.0.0.0:8080/predict \